Trinity Catholic Primary School is a welcoming Jesuit school. We are situated in the north of Richmond.

 In more recent times we have experienced two mergers.
 In 2006 St James Primary School, North Richmond and St Ignatius Primary School, Richmond merged to form Trinity Catholic Primary School.
 2008 then saw the closure of St John the Evangelist school, East Melbourne and in 2009 Trinity Catholic Primary School incorporated St John’s students into the school population.

-In a world of rapid change and development, Trinity Catholic Primary School continues to provide a challenging and comprehensive curriculum designed to assist students to succeed to their full potential.
+In a world of rapid change and development, Trinity Catholic Primary School provides a personalised, challenging and comprehensive curriculum designed to assist students to succeed to their full potential.

 Parents, students and staff work together to achieve excellence in learning and teaching and to foster individual potential in a vibrant and caring learning environment.

 We strive to build a positive learning environment which encourages:

 - development of personal initiative and life skills